syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-Console-application.md

 # Open and save Word document in Console application

-Syncfusion DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
+Syncfusion DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, and edit **Word documents** programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **open and save Word document in Console application**.

 ## Open and save Word document using .NET Core and Latest